marcosomma/orka/README.md

 ## License & Attribution

-This project is licensed under Apache 2.0 with additional requirements for attribution.
+This project is licensed under CC BY-NC 4.0 with additional requirements for attribution.

-If you fork or reuse this code, you **must** clearly:
-- Mention the original project name **OrKa**.
-- Credit the author **Marco Somma (@marcosomma)**.
-- Link back to this repository.

 See the `LICENSE` file for details.